Commissioned research calls

-Please note that research in the following broad areas is likely to be commissioned during the next year, although the titles and timings may be subject to change.
-The individual commissioning briefs, which will be published when the calls open, will define the details of the calls.
-Please see the website for up to date details.
+The following broad areas are likely to be commissioned during the next year, although the titles and timings may be subject to change.
+The individual commissioning briefs, which will be published when the calls open, will define the details of the calls..

 Research suggestion form

 Anyone can make a suggestion for research for the EME Programme to consider.
 We want to hear from you whether you are a public health professional, work in the healthcare industry or are a concerned member of the public.
 All suggestions received by the programme are checked by experts at the National Coordinating Centre for EME, based in Southampton.
 Those suggestions that are considered worthy of EME research will go through an internal prioritisation process and, if prioritised, may be advertised through the EME commissioned workstream.

 The EME Programme commissions clinical trials and evaluative studies, in patients, which:

 - evaluate clinical efficacy of interventions;

 - add significantly to our understanding of biological or behavioural mechanisms and processes;

 - explore new scientific or clinical principles; and